cowens87/rock_paper_scissors/README.md

 ### RUBY

-> This repository houses all the projects and assessments created and completed whilst attending Turing's Backend Program.
+> This directory houses all the projects and assessments created and completed whilst attending Turing's Backend Program.
 ***A strong effort has been made to refactor all code-bases and to implement RSpec testing into all projects, that being said, Minitest testing may still exist in some sub-repos***

 ```ruby